 Commanding General, 100th Training Division

-Command Sergeant Major Samuel B. MacKenzie
+Command Sergeant Major Christian Davis

 Command Sergeant Major, 100th Training Division